-Margaret Dyer Harris currently holds positions as Principal Violist in the New Mexico Philharmonic, Assistant Principal violist in the Santa Fe Opera Orchestra, violist in Wicked on Broadway, and she is a new member of The Knights chamber orchestra.
+Margaret Dyer Harris currently holds positions as Assistant Principal violist in the Santa Fe Opera Orchestra, violist in Wicked on Broadway, and she is a member of The Knights chamber orchestra and the New York Pops Orchestra.
+She has been a recent guest violist in the Metropolitan Opera, the New York Philharmonic, Orchestra of St. Lukes, and Orpheus Chamber Orchestra.
 She was a founding member of the Grammy-nominated chamber orchestra, A Far Cry, and she has performed with various other chamber groups including The Saint Paul Chamber Orchestra, ECCO, Decoda, and the Moscow Chamber Orchestra.
 Margaret’s first exposure to chamber music was in her childhood living room, watching her mother, Saskia, join friends to read quartets of Beethoven, Mozart, and lots of Haydn and, since then, she has had the pleasure of performing these works all over the world.
 Recent seasons’ highlights have included appearances with the Daedalus Quartet, the Amphion Quartet, the Parker Quartet, the Hausmann Quartet, the Peabody Trio and Emanuel Ax.